A lot or a little?

 Is it any good?

-At this point in their careers, Grant and Parker are romantic-comedy staples.
-Unfortunately, this stereotypical, overly predictable tale about neurotic, type-A Manhattanites stuck in sleepy Wyoming is simply soporific and annoying.
-Even at 96 minutes, the story stumbles along at an infuriating pace, and it doesn't help that the leads share absolutely no chemistry.
+At this point in their careers, Grant and Parker are romantic-comedy staples, but they share absolutely no chemistry.
 (You have to wonder, in fact, whether Parker can muster up sparks with anyone other than Chris Noth.)
+This stereotypical, overly predictable tale about neurotic, type-A Manhattanites stuck in sleepy Wyoming is simply soporific and annoying.
+Even at 96 minutes, the story stumbles along at an infuriating pace.

 Families can talk about the movie's gun violence and hunting jokes.
 Is the gun use in the movie meant to be comical?
 Is it?